-To serve the grilled boneless chicken thighs prepare a platter with a couple of garnishes.
-One combination that works well is kalamata olives, lettuce and feta crumbles, another (as seen in the pictures) is mini tomatoes and fresh oregano.
+To serve the grilled boneless chicken thighs prepare a platter with a couple of garnishes and herbs for visual appeal.
+One low calories combination that works well is kalamata olives, lettuce and feta crumbles, another (as seen in the pictures) is mini tomatoes and fresh oregano.

 Arrange the chicken on top and liberally drizzle or brush it with the vibrant ladolemono.
 Season with salt and pepper to taste and enjoy!

 Hummus, cucumber salads, grilled green beans, Greek pasta salad or traditional Greek salad accompanied by pita bread, thinly sliced red onions and tzatziki are also wonderful additions.

 Dish Variations – Greek Yogurt Chicken Marinade & Chicken Breast

 If you want the chicken to be exceptionally tender you can prepare the above described marinade with yogurt.
 The beneficial live bacteria in Greek yogurt will have a tenderizing effect on the meat.
 All you have to do is add about half a cup to the mixture.